CrossRef/event-data-common/README.md

 Implementation of storage for AWS S3.

-### Status Reporting

-Report to the Status Service.

 ### JWT verification

 Verify that a JWT has been passed into a header.
 More than one secret can be supplied in configuration.